kraitsura/delphi/docs/implementation/phase2-agent-orchestration.md

 You should:
 1. Use convex_crud tool to create/read expense records
-2. Use calculate tool for splits and totals
+2. Calculate splits and totals directly (you can do basic math!)
 3. Alert if approaching or over budget
 4. Suggest fair splits among participants